adpextwindong/OrionCloneLoadingUtility/ReadMe.txt

-   //Takumi Orion Clone Loading Screen Utility
+   //Takumi Orion Clone Loading Screen Utility sfmlLoadUtil.h
    // Copyright (C) 2014  George Takumi Crary

    // This program is free software: you can redistribute it and/or modify